Cross-cohort comparative analysis in the British cohort studies: opportunities and challenges

 The webinar provides insights into the benefits and importance of conducting cross-study comparisons in the social and health sciences, offering guidance and suggestions on methodological issues and other considerations.

-We will briefly discuss the opportunities of cross-study comparison research, and emphasise key areas to consider including target populations, measurement, harmonisation and interpretation.
+We briefly discuss the opportunities of cross-study comparison research, and emphasise key areas to consider including target populations, measurement, harmonisation and interpretation.

-We will suggest a checklist and outline a teaching resource to help researchers conduct cross-study comparative research more effectively.
+We suggest a checklist and outline a teaching resource to help researchers conduct cross-study comparative research more effectively.

 The guidance offered applies when using any of the CLS cohorts or similar studies.
 The CLS cohorts include: